Dyz598/pandawa-docs/architecture/directory-structure.md

 └── vendor
 ```

-This section will cover the root directory structure of Pandawa and its best practices
+This section will cover the root directory structure of Pandawa and the purpose of each
-in how to organize your code more neatly.
+directory in the framework.

 Since Pandawa extends the Laravel framework there are still some directories and code files
 from Laravel that was kept with the same purpose.